redhat-developer/kestrel-linux-transport/README.md

 - **DeferSend**: This defers sends to the Transport Thread which increases chances for multiple sends to coalesce.
 This options defaults to true.

 - **ThreadCount**: Specifies the number of Transport Threads.
-This defaults to the number of logical processors in the system divided by 4.
+This defaults to the number of logical processors in the system, maxed to 16.

 - **AioSend/AioReceive**: Uses Linux AIO system calls to batch send and receive calls.
 AioSend implies DeferSend.
 These options default to true.